 But did you also hear that:

-- Despite their arid environment, leos require a damp area in their tank as well as a continual source of freshwater?
+- Despite their arid environment, leopard Geckos require a damp area in their tank and a continual source of freshwater.

-- Several types of regularly marketed substrates can harm Leo’s health.
+- Several types of regularly marketed substrates can harm gecko’s health.

 - That geckos still need temperature control within their tanks, but not from intense lights?